mohasarc/WorkGround/README.md

 # Overview

-WorkGround is a windows application that provides the ability to save the the open windows and files and recover them later on.
+WorkGround is a windows application that saves the currently open workground and provides the ability to reopen them later, even after rebooting.

-## WorkGround utilities
+### WorkGround utilities

 * Create WorkGround manually
 * Automatically save current open tasks